 Melissa McCarthy delivers a superb performance in this latest release, The Boss.
-Directed by McCarthy's real-life husband, Ben Falcone (Tammy), this is guaranteed to be one of the funniest movies of the year.

 As a fan of science fiction films, I often feel that originality within the movie industry can be at a disappointing low.
 Whether we are presented with remake after remake, or ideas that just seem so far fetched that they almost belong in the comedy category of our Netflix account, science fiction pictures can at times be tough to pass off as great films.

 How do you tell a story like 13 Hours: The Secret Soldiers of Benghazi and do it justice?

 Based on a book which is based on a true story, we're taken to Benghazi, Libya where we follow a team of military veterans hired on as contractors to provide security for a secret CIA base and consultants to a U.S. ambassador residing nearby.